aherbert/gdsc-smlm/docs/model_plugins.rst

      - Define the region within which to search for a local maxima.
 The region size is 2n+1.
 This must be at least 1.

    * - Border
-     - Define the number of border pixels to ignore.
-No maxima are allowed in the border.
+     - Define the number of border pixels for the filter to ignore.
+This prevents detection of maxima at the edge of the image where fitting is has an incomplete PSF.

+   * - Score relative distances
+     - Set to **true** to make all distances relative to the Half-Width at Half-Maxima (HWHM) of the PSF used to create the data.
+This applies to the spot scoring options.
+Note that the actual distances used will be recorded in the results table.

    * - Analysis border
      - Define the number of border pixels to ignore during the analysis.
 Any true or candidate maxima within this border are ignored.
+This should be used to reduce the scoring effect of edge localisations that have incomplete PSFs.

-   * - Multiple matches
+   * - Hard border
-     - Set to **true** to allow a candidate to match more than one localisation.
+     - Set to **true** to ignore all localisations in the analysis border.

+       If **false** localisations are weighted using their distance from the edge allowing those just outside the analysis region a weight close to 1 and those at the edge of the image a weight of 0.
+The weighting uses a cosine curve to create a Tukey window function.

-   * - Ranked matches
+   * - Matching method
-     - Set to **true** to try and find a matching localisation for each spot candidate, processing the candidates in their ranked order.
-The default is to simply match the closest candidate and localisation, irrespective of the candidate rank.
+     - Configure the matching method:

+       * ``Single``: Allow a candidate to match only one localisation.
+Matches are assigned closest first.
+       * ``Multi``: Allow a candidate to match more than one localisation.
+For all unmatched localisations the closest candidate is assigned.
+Each candidate can only be assigned once per iteration.
+This repeats until no more matches can be made.
+This method thus matches all close pairs and then adds further matches if anything that is unmatched is within the match distance.
+       * ``Greedy``: Allow a candidate to match more than one localisation.
+Matches are assigned closest first.
+This differs from the ``Multi`` method which only allows 1 assignment to be made per iteration.
+This method is not iterative and so is faster for multi-matching.
+It can ignore candidates that are close enough to match a localisation because they are not as close as another candidate that is already paired.
+This will increase the false positive score.

    * - Match distance
      - The maximum allowed distance between a true and candidate maxima to be classed as a match.